-Surrey and Borders Partnership NHS Foundation Trust, as lead organisation within Mindworks Surrey, have a public duty under law to care for the people who use services and their personal health data.
+Surrey and Borders Partnership NHS Foundation Trust, as the lead organisation within Mindworks Surrey, have a public duty under the law to care for the people who use services and their personal health data.

 - We work strictly within the guidelines set out by data protection legislation and the NHS, such as the NHS Caldicott Principles.

-- We will not share or sell your health records for marketing purposes or shared them with third parties.
+- We will not share or sell your health records for marketing purposes or share them with third parties.

 We have health records so we (and you) can see what is happening as part of your health and care support.
 Your records also help us to: